 - Visit the Nascar Hall of Fame – Learn all about Nascar’s racing history with artifacts, exhibits, a theater, and more.

-👉 Read the full list of best things to do in North Carolina.
+👉 Read the full list of the best things to do in North Carolina.

 🗺️ Where to Stay in North Carolina

 With different scenery and places to explore, it can be hard to decide where to stay.
-Each of these places offer something unique, yet distinctly North Carolinian.
+Each of these places offers something unique, yet distinctly North Carolinian.

 - Asheville – Located in the heart of Western North Carolina.
 The perfect place for nearby hiking, outdoor activities, and day trips.